hjelmua/IBGO-Excel_to_iCal/README.md

 2. Download index.php

-3. Have a folder "uploads" and a folder "downloads" that is writeble by the server.
+3. Create an 'uploads' folder and a 'downloads' folder, ensuring both have write permissions for the server.